Video: Momentus Capital’s Senate Testimony Champions Community Advantage for Small Business Support

 Elizabeth Luther: We developed a new, philanthropically subsidized program called Stay Midtown, which was a three-year, rental subsidy program.
 Stay Midtown was created to support residents earning between 30 and 80 percent of the Area Median Income who had lived in the district for at least two years.
 Ultimately, the program helped 150 households in Midtown stay in their units over the course of three years.

 Ian Wiesner: The Michigan Good Food Fund is a great example of how we collaborate with partners.
 It is a collaboration between the core partners the Fair Food Network, Michigan State University Center for Regional Food Systems, the W. K. Kellogg Foundation, and Capital Impact Partners, and including other partners, such as Northern Initiatives and the Detroit Development Fund.
-It is really just a table where we all come together to figure out all the resources that we can individually bring to the table to collectively help increase access to affordable food for underserved families in Michigan.
+It is really just a table where we all come together to figure out all the resources that we can individually bring to the table to collectively help increase access to affordable food for families living in poverty in Michigan.
 We all do different types of lending – small business, grocery – and technical assistance.
 It is a great example of how Community Development Financial Institutions like ourselves can collaborate to have a greater collective impact than we could individually.
 And it has really helped Capital Impact learn about the small business community in Michigan.

 Melinda Clemons: When I joined Capital Impact, there was an existing loan portfolio and pipeline.
 Upon a further look at our Detroit loans, it was clear that there wasn’t a large representation of developers of color, and those loans that were to developers of color were challenged.
 That was for a number of reasons: lack of resources, lack of knowledge, lack of know-how, and lack of projects on the part of the developers.
 I raised the alarm internally at Capital Impact, and all hands were on deck, which inevitably led to the creation of the EDI program.
 I think it really shed light on a problem that we were having in Detroit.
 It hadn’t been pointed out that there was such a lack of capital for developers of color.
 And it was one of the first programs that really did that, which was truly innovative at the time.
 And it also allowed other organizations to see this issue and participate as well.